Aldi announces plans for new Aberdeen supermarket

-Discount supermarket chain Aldi has announced plans to open a new store in the Altens area of Aberdeen.
+Discount supermarket chain Aldi has announced plans to open its fourth store in Aberdeen.

-Based at the junction of Wellington Road and Hareness Road, it could be open to shoppers by April 2023.
+Based at the site of some former oil offices on Hareness Road, Altens, it could be open to shoppers by April 2023.

 Aldi says the move will generate up to 35 jobs, and represent an investment of more than £3.8 million into the area.